indionapolis/DE/README.md

 ### Observation:

+Most realistic systems do not have analytical solutions so that a numerical procedure must be used.
 The implementation of all numerical methods and their comparison with the exact solution shows the accuracy of each method.
 Was identified that the less grid step the less average error.
 Runge Kutta method showed the best result among others.

 ### Result: